bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 await OpenFeature.setProviderAndWait(reflagProvider);
 const client = OpenFeature.getClient();

-// use client to send an event when user uses a feature client.track("huddles");
+// use client to send an event when user uses a flag client.track("huddles");
 ```